U.S. coding site undergoes denial of service cyber attack

-NEW YORK (Reuters) - U.S. coding site GitHub said on Sunday that it was deflecting most of the traffic from a days-long cyber attack that had caused intermittent outages for the social coding site, with the Wall Street Journal citing China as the source of the attack.
+NEW YORK, March 29 (Reuters) - U.S. coding site GitHub said on Sunday that it was deflecting most of the traffic from a days-long cyber attack that had caused intermittent outages for the social coding site, with the Wall Street Journal citing China as the source of the attack.

 “Eighty-seven hours in, our mitigation is deflecting most attack traffic.
 We’re aware of intermittent issues and continue to adapt our response,” according to a tweet from the GitHub Status account.